 Indispensable Items to Pack for Scottsdale

-- Pick up the Insiders Guide to Scottsdale and the 2018 Scottsdale Restaurant Guide.
+- Pick up the Insiders Guide to Scottsdale and the Food Lovers Guide to Scottsdale.

-- Get a good quality mirrorless camera for getting amazing photos of the art in Scottsdale.
+- A good quality mirrorless camera for amazing photos of the art & food in Scottsdale.
 I use the Sony Alpha a6000 .

 - Make sure to bring a water bottle because drinking a lot of fluids is very important when visiting the desert climate of Scottsdale.

-- Bring a good sunscreen.
+- Bring sunscreen.
 Even in winter, you’ll need to lather up.
 I love Neutrogena SPF 45.

 Read More About Arizona